VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 \end{bmatrix}
 {%endmath%}

+When we read in a song, we get a long sequence of numbers that look like the above.
+How many numbers we get depends on the sampling rate of the track (how many times per second it was measured).
 From those numbers, we can describe the track.

-Luckily, we already have sample "good" tracks, which are our midi files that we downloaded.
+We already have sample "good" tracks, which are our midi files that we downloaded.
 We can compare the songs that we generate to these songs using our MQAT.

-We pick the 25 best songs and keep them.
+We will get a value from 0-1.
+If the value is 0, the song is similar to modern/electronic music, and if it is a 1, the song is similar to classical music.
+We will define quality to be how close the value is to 1 or 0.
+So a song that gets a .2 will have a .2 quality, as will a song that gets a .8.

 Semi-Genetic Component
 ----------------------------------------------------------------

-We then borrow a page from biology and use [genetic algorithms](http://en.wikipedia.org/wiki/Genetic_algorithm) (sort of).
+We will  borrow a page from biology and use [genetic algorithms](http://en.wikipedia.org/wiki/Genetic_algorithm) (sort of).
 Genetic algorithms let us define a population, and then define mutations to that population.
 You also define something that measures "fitness" (how good or bad each member of the population is).
 In our case, our population is our set of songs.
 We can "mutate" the songs by remixing two songs together (swapping tracks between them), or by adding two songs together to make one larger song.

 After we do this, we keep the best songs, generate new songs to add "fresh blood" to the population, and try again with a new "generation."